How to Add Diversity to Your Emergency Department

 Virginia Commonwealth University

-Joel Moll is residency Program Director and Associate Professor at Virginia Commonwealth University.
-He previously served as Associate Program Director at the University of Michigan, and Assistant Program Director and Administration Fellowship Director at Emory University.
+Joel Moll is Professor and Vice Chair of Education at Virginia Commonwealth University School of Medicine.
+He previously served as Residency Program Director, Medical Education Fellowship Director, and Chair of the GME Executive Committee at VCU.
+Dr Moll was also Associate Residency Program Director at the University of Michigan, and Assistant Residency Director and Administration Fellowship Director at Emory University.
 Although always interested in education, Dr. Moll started his career in operations, and was medical director at Cleveland Clinic Florida and the University of Florida Gainesville prior to joining residency leadership.
 He has published multiple peer reviewed articles and textbook chapters, presents internationally and nationally, and has served on many national committees.
-He is Past President of the Society of Academic Emergency Medicine’s Academy of Diversity and Inclusion in Emergency Medicine, and an oral boards examiner for the American Board of Emergency Medicine.
-He was recently honored to be named the VCU Health Leadership in Medical Education Residency Director of the year, and the recipient of the VCU School of Medicine Leonard Tow Humanism Award.
-Interests include graduate medical education, curriculum development, diversity and inclusion, and evidence-based medicine.
+He participated in the 2022 EM Model of Clinical Practice and the All EM Organization DEI Working Group.
+He is past recipient of the VCU Health Leadership in Medical Education Residency Director of the year, and the VCU School of Medicine Leonard Tow Humanism Awards.
+Interests include graduate medical education, curriculum development, diversity and inclusion, LGBTQIA+ health and education, and evidence-based medicine.

 Vice Chair of Education and Program Director